Semi-global Kuranishi charts and the definition of contact homology: Details of gluing

 \section{Details of gluing}

 We prove Theorem~\ref{thm: gluing} with $m=2$, following the general outline of \cite{HT2} and \cite{BH}.
 The case for general $m$ only differs in notation.
-The proof of Theorem~\ref{thm: iterated gluing} also uses the same type of estimates as in Theorem~\ref{thm: gluing} and is left to the reader.
+The proof of Theorem~\ref{thm: iterated gluing} also uses the same type of estimates as in Theorem~\ref{thm: gluing} and we only provide a sketch.